 (5) 13 or more areas: 20 points

 b.
-RHS wants the grantee to cover as much of the grant region as possible.
-RHS does not want the grantee's efforts to be concentrated in a limited number of States.
+RHS wants the applicant to cover as much of the grant region as possible.
+RHS does not want the applicant's efforts to be concentrated in a limited number of States.
 For this reason, additional points will be awarded to grant proposals that target areas in more than four States (the minimum requirement is four).
+Applications only compete within their grant region.
 The grant proposal commits to targeting areas in the following number of States:

 (1) 4 States: 0 points